learn-co-curriculum/truthiness-code-challenge-new-repl-syntax/README.md

 %%%

-<a href='https://learn.co/lessons/truthiness-code-challenge-new-repl-syntax' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/truthiness-code-challenge-new-repl-syntax' title='Truthiness Code Challenge'>Truthiness Code Challenge</a> on Learn.co and start learning to code for free.</p>